Tax and the Company Car (or Van!)

 Company Van Fuel Benefit

-If free or subsidised fuel is provided to the employee for private use in a company van, they will be taxed on a van benefit of £757 for the 2023/24 and 2024/25 tax year, at their marginal rate of income tax.
+If free or subsidised fuel is provided to the employee for private use in a company van, they will be taxed on a van benefit of £769 for the 2025/26 tax year, at their marginal rate of income tax.
 There is no reduction in the taxable benefit where an employee makes a contribution towards private fuel for the van.

 Vehicle Excise Duty on Electric Vehicles